secretstartups/handbook/resellers/services/index.html.md

       </td>
       <td colspan="3" >· Reviewed annually

-· Non- compliant partners at the time of the annual review will have one quarter to return to compliance.
+<br>· Non- compliant partners at the time of the annual review will have one quarter to return to compliance.

       </td>
    </tr>